- info233517

 MarCherie: If you had to choose one program to brag about at Family Promise, what would that be?

-Kaitlyn: Oh, that’s tough.
-If I had to pick one thing, I’d say it’s the extra events we do, especially during the holidays.
-It’s tough for a lot of our youth because their families aren’t always stable or supportive, or sometimes not positive at all.
-So, for us to provide something like a Thanksgiving or Christmas dinner, wish lists, and holiday events, it helps them experience a sense of normalcy.
-For me, that’s a huge part of transitioning back to regular life.
-It may seem like small luxuries to some, but it’s huge for the families we serve.
+Kaitlyn: Oh that’s tough.
+It’s not specifically a program per say, but I would choose the extra events we do, especially during the holidays.
+It can be challenging for our youth and youth families because not all of them have familial support or other people for support.
+So, for us to be able to provide a Thanksgiving or Christmas dinner, special outings such as the ballet or Magic games, and holiday events, it assists in providing a sense of normalcy and building a stronger community foundation.
+It may seem like small luxuries to some, but it makes a huge impact for the families we serve.

 MarCherie: Is there anything else you’d like to add or a question you wish I’d ask you?